IcosphereIndustries/IslandTreasureMap/NOTES.md

 ## To Get To The Other Side

 ### Titles
-- **Whacked** - Signifies the player reaching the end and attacking one of the many chickens at the end.
+- **Whacked!** - Signifies the player reaching the end and attacking one of the many chickens at the end.
 - **Time Skip** - Signifies the game decreasing the timer to 20 seconds due to the low amount of players left.

 ### Subtitles